 Board law is somewhat unclear whether a charging party may demand a copy of a witness's Jencks statement before or after calling the witness as an adverse or hostile witness under FRE 611(c).
-See Louisiana Dock Co., 293 NLRB 233, 250-251 (1989), enf. denied, 909 F.2d 281 (7th Cir.
-1990).
-However, based on decisions dealing with 611(c) witnesses called by respondents, the answer would appear to be "no." See Kenrich Petrochemicals, Inc.; and NLRB v.
-Duquesne Electric Co., above.
+However, based on the holdings in Kenrich Petrochemicals and Duquesne Electric, above, it appears likely that the Board and the courts would uphold a judge's ruling or order declining to require disclosure of the statement.